EveR: EveR-1

 EveR-1 (에버원) is a direct competitor of Actroid, which is being developed by Sanrio's Kokoro Dreams and Osaka University of Japan, and was unveiled at the International Robot Exhibition in Tokyo in 2003.
 EveR-1 was built in a year at a cost of 300 million won (US$321,000) in state funds.

 The creators said the humanoid's face is a composite of two well-known Korean actresses, while the torso is based on a singer, though the names of the celebrities were not revealed.
 The android weighs 50 kilograms and has a height of 160 centimeters.

 The creators also said that EveR-1 can mimic the human emotions of happiness, sadness, anger, and surprise more naturally than its Japanese rival, while using a hydraulic system for certain movements.
 EveR-1 contains a total of 35 miniature motors located throughout its upper body, which enables EveR-1 to move its head, arms, and upper body and even move its lips in synchronization with the robot's speech.
 Its skin is made of synthetic, pliable silicone jelly that feels similar to human skin.

 The android can recognize 400 Korean and English words, allowing it to respond to questions both verbally and through 15 facial expressions: EveR-1 will show displeasure if you poke her.
 The android also has motion data process sensors in its artificial eyes, enabling it to follow people with its eyes and head.

-EveR-2 (Muse)
+EveR-2

 EveR-2, later called EveR-2 Muse (에버투 뮤즈) performed at Robot World 2006 in Seoul; it has improved vision and ability to express emotions, as well as various other enhancements.
 In 2008 EveR-2 could express the facial expressions of happiness, sadness, fear, surprise, anger, and disgust, along with 100 gestures.

 Boredom is now an available emotion, along with the usual joy, anger, sorrow, and happiness.
 EveR2-Muse sang the Korean ballad "I Will Close My Eyes For You" during the opening ceremony at the Robot World 2006 conference in Seoul.